daved/parth/README.md

 Package parth provides functions for accessing path segments.

-When returning an int of any size, the first whole number within the specified segment will be returned.
+When returning an int/uint of any size, the first whole number within the specified segment will be returned.
 When returning a float of any size, the first decimal number within the specified segment will be returned.

 ## Usage